wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/creating_custom_policies.rst

 .. note::
-  If the *requirements* aren't satisfied for a specific policy file, the scan for that file won't start.
+  If the **requirements** aren't satisfied for a specific policy file, the scan for that file won't start.

-Each section has their own fields as described in the as described in tables :ref:`sca_policy_file_policy_section`, :ref:`sca_policy_file_requirements_section`, :ref:`sca_policy_file_variables_section`,
+Each section has their own fields as described in tables :ref:`sca_policy_file_policy_section`, :ref:`sca_policy_file_requirements_section`, :ref:`sca_policy_file_variables_section`,